 Unreported water leak

-Use of CCHA water for a car wash business
+Use of HACC water for a car wash business

 Reasonable Accommodations 24 CFR § 8.4 and 966.7

 1. Residents with disabilities may be entitled to higher than normal utility allowances or may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability.